-- If the proposed hire is a faculty position, PI and SPaRC must work with the Senior Executive Assistant in Academic Affairs (AA) to review job description and salary prior to submitting a grant proposal. - The NIH postdoc salary chart will be used to determine pay for post-doc position: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-17-002.html - Postdocs receive the same benefits as all Visiting faculty at Providence College.
+- If the proposed hire is a faculty position, PI and SPaRC must work with the Senior Executive Assistant in Academic Affairs (AA) to review the job description and salary prior to submitting a grant proposal. - The NIH postdoc salary chart will normally be used to determine pay for a postdoc position.
+The VPAA ultimately sets faculty salary. - Postdocs receive the same benefits as all Visiting faculty at Providence College.
 NO pension is offered.
-S/he can choose either medical or dental coverage but not both. - ➤ The cost of benefits should be budgeted at 34% in grant proposals, although the College can/will charge actual costs to the grants.
+They can choose medical and/or dental coverage. - The cost of benefits should be budgeted at 34% in grant proposals, although the College can/will charge actual costs to the grants.
 Actuals vary depending on individual employee elections. - If/when the grant is funded, the Senior Executive Assistant in Academic Affairs (AA) is the point of contact for hiring the position.
 Please note that credentials for faculty positions must be vetted through the respective School Dean.